wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/dsfaq.md

 A: Go to https://accounts.tacc.utexas.edu/forgot_password and you will be prompted to enter your username or email address that is associated with your user account, and you will receive an email with a password reset link.

 <strong>Q: I'm getting an Authentication Failed error.
 What should I do? </strong><br>
 A: If you are confident that you have entered the correct password for your account, then it is likely that your account has become Deactivated.
-Accounts are deactivated if it has been more than 120 days since you last logged in.
+Accounts are deactivated more than 120 days have passed since you last logged in.
 To reactivate your account, log in at accounts.tacc.utexas.edu and request an activation link via https://accounts.tacc.utexas.edu/activate.
 You will receive an email at the email address associated with your user account with instructions for account reactivation.

 <hr>
 ## [Training](#faq-training) { #faq-training }